-There are many uses for vinegar in the garden.
-From getting rid of weeds to keeping away pests, there is a role for it in your vegetable garden.
+Vinegar has numerous uses in the garden.
+From eliminating weeds to repelling pests, there is a role for it in your vegetable garden.

 Moreover, diluted and used carefully, vinegar will not kill the plants you want to keep.
 Below are some benefits and different ways to use vinegar for plants.